 1. Nounou East Trail (Sleeping Giant)

 More commonly known as the Sleeping Giant hike, the Nounou East Trail is one of the best sunrise hikes on Kauai.
-It’s a moderate hike and suitable for families with adventurous kids.
-It’s also a great hike to bring a shelter dog on a field trip from the Kauai humane society!
+It’s a moderate hike, and suitable for families as long as you have adventurous kids.

 I recommend doing this hike early in your trip when you’ll be up in the early morning hours anyway.
 Bring a flashlight or LED headlamp since you’ll want to arrive at the start of the trail no later than 5 AM to see the sunrise.